SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/enhance-sap-joule-for-consultants-with-custom-documents.md

 > **Note:** `Read` is sufficient for AI Core Document Grounding.
 The same grant can also be issued through a Microsoft Graph `POST /sites/{site-id}/permissions` call — see [Understanding Resource Specific Consent for Microsoft Graph and SharePoint Online | Microsoft Learn](https://learn.microsoft.com/en-us/sharepoint/dev/sp-add-ins-modernize/understanding-rsc-for-msgraph-and-sharepoint-online) for the REST equivalent.

-#### Upload Documents to the SharePoint Site
+#### 2.3 e) Upload Documents to the SharePoint Site

 - Open the SharePoint site in a browser and upload your documents to a document library.
 - Download the sample file [Test_document--Heliotrope_Fabricator.pdf](assets/Test_document--Heliotrope_Fabricator.pdf?raw=true).
 You can append `--SharePoint` to the filename (e.g., `Test_document--Heliotrope_Fabricator--SharePoint.pdf`) to mark which storage backend the copy belongs to.

-The Bruno and AI Launchpad subsections in the [AI Core Document Grounding](#ai-core-document-grounding) section consume the following SharePoint credentials, which you have now collected:
+The Bruno and AI Launchpad subsections in the [AI Core Document Grounding](#3-ai-core-document-grounding) section consume the following SharePoint credentials, which you have now collected:

 - `MS_Entra_Tenant_ID` — **Directory (tenant) ID** from the Overview tab.
 - `MS_Entra_Application_ID` — **Application (client) ID** from the Overview tab.
 - `MS_Entra_Application_Client_Secret` — the secret value copied from **Certificates & secrets**.
 - `SharePoint_URL` — the full URL of the SharePoint site you granted permission on.

-#### Troubleshooting
+#### 2.3 f) Troubleshooting

 The [Troubleshooting Document Grounding Pipelines | SAP Community](https://community.sap.com/t5/technology-blog-posts-by-sap/troubleshooting-document-grounding-pipelines/ba-p/14227725) blog walks setup failures down in three steps: